SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 Let's say you have a big company and your company have a large number of employees, the company have CEO, managers, directors..
 How would you orgnanize the employees considering their roles/position?

-Tree should be considered here, lets's see how the company employees would be organized using the tree as the below image:
+Tree should be considered here, lets's see how the company employees would be organized using the tree as the below image (figuer 1):

+Figure 1
 ![data representation](./images/Company-employees-tree.jpg)